 There’s another downside to paying off a mortgage in 15 years instead of 30 years: You could save that extra money for retirement (or for emergency savings) instead of plowing it into your home’s equity.

-“I’d much rather have people have the money in their 401(k) rather than wrapped up in their house,” says Greg McBride, CFA, senior vice president and chief financial analyst for Bankrate.
+“I’d much rather have people have the money in their 401(k) rather than wrapped up in their house,” says Greg McBride, CFA, chief financial analyst for Bankrate.
 “Money in the bank will pay the bills; home equity will not.”

 It’s wiser to pay off high-interest rate debt first — and a typical mortgage carries a low interest rate.
 Along with paying off high interest rate debt, McBride advises saving for emergencies and for retirement.
 Instead of paying off the mortgage early, he says, “preserve the financial flexibility to fully fund things like your tax-advantaged retirement savings accounts.”